matuzo/HTMHell/hell/adventcalendar/2025/9/index.md

 Apart from limiting the piratey _lorem ipsum_ column width and centering it, no other custom styling has occurred in the CodePen demos.

-By default, the normal dialog has no backdrop, while the modal dialog's `::backdrop` has a subtle transparent grey, and the dialog itself is centered vertically as well as horizontally on the page.
+By default, the non-modal dialog has no backdrop, while the modal dialog's `::backdrop` has a subtle transparent grey, and the dialog itself is centered vertically as well as horizontally on the page.

 I am going to stand on the shoulders of giants here, and suggest some places you can go to look at amazing dialog CSS styling and animation: